Shrewsbury Town F.C.: Recent history

 A highlight of the 2019–20 season was a fourth round FA Cup tie against the European champions Liverpool, which Shrewsbury drew 2–2.
 Town narrowly lost the replay 1–0 at Anfield in front of an attendance of 52,399.
 However, following disruption to the season in March 2020 due to COVID-19, final League One standings were decided on a points per game basis with Shrewsbury finishing in 15th place.
 In November 2020, Ricketts was sacked with Shrewsbury in 23rd place and was replaced by Steve Cotterill.
 He helped Shrewsbury to a five-year high of 12th place in 2023, then stepped down in June 2023 and was replaced by Matt Taylor, who lasted less than seven months as manager.
 On 24 January 2024, the club confirmed the reappointment of Paul Hurst as head coach.
-Paul Hurst was sacked in October 2024 and was replaced by Gareth Ainsworth, who himself left in March 2025, and was replaced by Michael Appleton.
-They were relegated to League Two for the first time in ten years after results elsewhere.
+Shortly after club owner Roland Wycherley announced (in September 2024) that a sale of the club was imminent, Hurst was sacked in October 2024.
+He was replaced by Gareth Ainsworth, who then left in March 2025, being succeeded by Michael Appleton.
+The club was then relegated to League Two for the first time in ten years.
+In February 2026 Gavin Cowan replaced Appleton with the club two points from the relegation places.
+Cowan led The Shrews on a run of 19 points from 27 to help retain their EFL status.

+Following a poor start to their 2026–27 League Two season, unhappy Shrewsbury fans issued an ultimatum to Wycherley to answer questions about the club's continually delayed sale; this was quickly followed by a 7 September announcement of the club's impending sale to an American consortium led by Miami-based Scott Davidson and involving former USA goalkeeper Brad Friedel.
+Wycherley said the deal had been in discussion since March 2026 and should be completed before Christmas 2026.